maelle/simplymaelle/content/post/2023-10-09-test-workflow-enhancements/index.md

 date: '2023-10-09'
 slug: test-workflow-enhancement
 output: hugodown::hugo_document
-rmd_hash: 12324d091183d1d4
+rmd_hash: 4457092bd0bb902f

 ---

 I spend a lot of quality time with testthat, that sometimes deigns to praise my code with emojis, sometimes has to encourage me.
-No one gets it right on the first time apparently?
+No one gets it right on their first try apparently?

 Anyway, in honor of [testthat 3.2.0 release](https://www.tidyverse.org/blog/2023/10/testthat-3-2-0/) :tada: :clap:, I'd like to mention two small things that improved my testing workflow a whole lot!